concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/add-namespace.md

 rolebinding.rbac.authorization.k8s.io/k8s-serviceaccount-for-users-newnsforconcurrent-binding created
 ```

-## Create DinD service

-In this step, we create a Docker in Docker service for this namespace.
-[Instructions are available here](/files/create-dind/)

 ## Test new namespace

 Finally, test that cluster setup worked by running a test MLflow Project as follows: